DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0-rc/objects/trainee.html.md

         value.
       </p>
       <p class="govuk-body">
-        <strong>Note:</strong> If no ethnicity value is provided (blank or null), the system will automatically
-        set this field to <code>997</code> (Not provided).
+       Note: If no ethnicity value is provided (blank or null), the system will automatically set this field to <code>997</code> (Not provided).
       </p>
       <p class="govuk-body">